ignite/cli/docs/guide/interchange/02-init.md

 starport scaffold map denom-trace port channel origin --no-message --module dex
 ```

-## Create the Configuration for two Blockchains
+## Create the Configuration for Two Blockchains

 Add two config files `mars.yml` and `venus.yml` to test two blockchain networks with specific token for each.
 Add the config files in the `interchange` folder.